 According to a survey of office workers in July 2018 from Peldon Rose:

 - 72% of employees want employers to champion mental health and well-being.

 - Nearly three-quarters of workers say they want their employers to champion mental health and well-being in the workplace.
 This is rated as more important than equality (48%), sustainability (38%) and diversity (31%).

 - This is the case for all generations, who prioritize mental health and well-being above all other causes – Gen Z (76%), Millennials (73%), Gen X (75%), Baby Boomer (56%).

 The Cost of Doing Nothing

 It will be years before we know the real impact of COVID-19.
-Before the pandemic, the financial fallout from lost productivity relating to mental illness cost Canadian businesses an estimated $6.6 billion annually, according to the Mental Health Commission of Canada; As well, mental health struggles being the leading cause of disability claims.
+Before the pandemic, the financial fallout from lost productivity relating to mental illness cost businesses an estimated $6.6 billion annually, according to the Mental Health Commission; As well, mental health struggles being the leading cause of disability claims.

 Even so, most organizations are behind in implementing key initiatives to improve mental health in the workplace before and especially after COVID-19.
 As a result, organizations without innovative programs in place will see a rise in absenteeism and presenteeism at work.

 Real-world data is an important part of what we do with our product.
 In that pursuit, we developed our platform to enable polling questions so we can really see what’s really happening to employees.